-The analysis of the samples is done by the software of the used real-time PCR instrument according to the manufacturer's instructions.
-Positive and negative controls have to show correct results (see Table 7, Fig. 1, Fig. 2, Fig. 3) in order to determine a VALID run.
+The analysis of the samples is done by the software of the LightCycler® 2.0 according to the manufacturer's instructions.
+Positive and negative controls have to show correct results (see Fig.1, Fig.2).

-The positive control has a concentration of 10^3 copies/μl.
-In each PCR run it is used in a total amount of 5 x 10^3 copies.
+The positive control has a concentration of $10^3$ copies / μl.
+In each PCR run it is used in a total amount of 5 x $10^3$ copies.